Who Owns Wooden Boats?

 We have an author in our midst!

-Mark owns the 1956 Custom Build you can find on the Work Currently in Shop page.
+Mark owns the 1956 Custom Build you can find on the Completed Work page.
 Mark flies as a captain on a major cargo and package carrier and in his spare time has authored 3 books and many articles.
 He started flying at age 13 and completed his USAF training in 1976.
 He was first published in 1978 and twice recognized as the Navy's top aviation safety author!

-New Toll Free Phone Number 866-921-2628
+Toll Free Phone Number 866-921-2628